lasantha117/hotKnowledge/README.md

 - **Daily Question:** Users will have the opportunity to answer one question daily.
 - **Hot Knowledge NFT:** Introduction of Hot Knowledge NFTs.

-## Learn and Earn
-Thank you for using Hot Knowledge.
-Stay informed and earn rewards!

 🔗 Follow us on X: [Hot Knowledge](https://x.com/hotknowledge_) 🔗 Our Hot Knowledge Prototype Video is now live on YouTube! 🎉 Check it out here: [YouTube Video](https://youtu.be/WJtLyRCIbiw)